Please see the information below for additional support during the school break.

 Mrs White - Deputy Designated Safeguarding Lead

 Staff in school, by law, have a duty to report any concerns that they may have that any child may be suffering significant harm, particularly as a consequence of possible abuse.
 It is a Department for Education requirement that each school in the country nominates a senior member of staff who will have special responsibility for Child Protection.
-At Hilton, we have three members of staff who have received advanced safeguarding training.
+At Hilton, we have five members of staff who have received advanced safeguarding training.

 The school has a policy on Safeguarding, which has been agreed by the Governing Body.
 We also refer regularly to the Keeping Children Safe in Education document, which highlights important safeguarding information.
 As a school, we have close contacts with the School Health Service, Children's Services and the Police, any or all of who may become involved if abuse is suspected or alleged.